-\Only to be used by paramedics and EMS units who have been trained and credentialed by the NH Bureau of EMS and the NH EMS Medical Control Board.
+\Only to be used by paramedics and EMS units who have been trained and credentialed by FSTEMS.
+Training must be delivered once every 2 years.

 Interfacility transfers that are appropriate for EMT or AEMT level of care do not require additional levels of credentialing beyond training requirements defined in the NH EMS protocols and by Saf-C 5900.